-- Remote Site Public IP: This will be used as the edge point at the remote site.
+- S2S REMOTE SITE IP: Public IP of the remote site for the S2S VPN.
+This will be used as the edge point at the remote site.

-- Remote Site Networks: These are the networks from the remote site that will be able to access the local private networks and vice versa.
-Multiple networks saparated by spaces can be inserted.
+- S2S REMOTE NETWORKS: Remote Networks shared by the S2S VPN.
+These are the networks from the remote site that will be able to access the local private networks and vice versa.
+Multiple networks separated by spaces can be inserted.
 Ex: 10.10.10.0/24 10.10.20.0/24

-- Pre-shared Key: This will be used to authenticate the VPN on each side.
+- S2S PRE SHARED KEY: Pre-shared key used by the S2S VPN.
+PSK is used as authentication method.
+This will be used to authenticate the VPN on each side.
 Must be the same on both sites.

-There is another (optional) parameter that could be configured to monitor the status of the VPN, the Auto Ping Host.
+There is another (optional) parameter that could be configured to monitor the status of the VPN, the S2S HOST TO PING.
 This option is for the Local Site to monitor the other edge, it must be a host at the Remote Site with the ping allowed.

 L7 Load Balancer

 HyperCX NFV provides Layer 7 balancing capabilities based on NGINX.
 This is used to balance websites behind an https certificate.
 Here, NGINX will be configured with the following considerations:

 - NGINX will work as reverse proxy, the backend servers see its IP as their client address.
 This is easy to configure and manage since the backends will not need to configure the load balancer as gateway, and the client will not get a response from a different IP to which it made the request.
 It is very similar to the other Load Balancer that HyperCX NFV provide.